10 Ableton Live Tips to Start Music Production

 3. Use both GUI views of Ableton Live

-One of the reasons of Ableton’s success is the existence of 2 GUI views.
+One of the reasons for Ableton’s success is the existence of 2 GUI views.
 The traditional arrangement view with vertical-track display and time moving is ideal for mixing and mastering.
-However, the session view gives us the opportunity to improvise, record and perform our musical ideas extremely easy by creating short clips.
+However, the session view gives us the opportunity to improvise, record, and perform our musical ideas extremely easy by creating short clips.
 You will discover it’s advantages during time and experience.
 Session view is perfect for djing and lives performances as well.